-When Alfred Hitchcock’s film, Psycho premiered in 1960, it wasn’t expected to be successful.
-Despite the initial skepticism, it was an immediate hit at the box office and is now regarded as one of the most influential films in cinematic history.
+When Alfred Hitchcock’s Psycho premiered in 1960, it wasn’t expected to be successful.
+Yet despite the initial skepticism, it was an immediate hit at the box office and is now regarded as one of the most influential films in cinematic history.

 The character of Norman Bates has become one of the most notorious killer-psychopaths in film over the last five decades.
 Plus, the film had one of the most surprising endings in cinematic history.
 Check out these little-known facts about Psycho!

 1. Alfred Hitchcock withheld the ending of the movie from the cast

 We’re kicking off our ‘crazy’ list with a little known Alfred Hitchcock fact!
 On the first day of filming, director Alfred Hitchcock made the Psycho cast hold up their right hand and swear that they would not divulge any information about the film to anyone outside the group.
 On top of that, he also kept the ending from them until it was time to film it.

 Additionally, he purchased as many copies of the Robert Bloch novel as he could to try and hide the ending from his audience.

 2. There are several rumors about the infamous shower scene

 There was a false story that Hitchcock used ice cold water to get a realistic scream from Janet Leigh during her shower murder scene.
 But this wasn’t true — she was just able to scream really well.
 Unlike the rest of the cast, Hitchcock did not hide the fact from her that Marion Crane dies in the film and told her the ending for her character.

 3. Fruit was used filming the famous ‘shower scene’

 In order to replicate the sound of a knife entering human flesh, they plunged a knife into a melon.
 You’ll never look at a melon the same way again!